 The Kenwood KD-650 is an amazing turntable.
 It really is one of the very best decks to come out of the 1970’s and 80’s and if you ever get a chance to purchase either the KD-650, with Kenwood tonearm, or the KD-600, usually with an SME series 3, you should go for it.

 The KD-650 is one of the best-performing turntables you can own for sensible money.… Read more

 I’ve just finished repairing and servicing a lovely old deck that one doesn’t often see – a Denon SL-7D direct-drive turntable.

-My customer was given the run-around by several techs and wanted me to have a look and see if I could get her going again.
+My customer received the run-around from several supposed technicians and wanted me to have a look to see if I could get her going again.
 This Denon SL-7D came fitted with a gorgeous old AKG P25MD moving iron cartridge – more on that later.… Read more

 I’ve just finished servicing this lovely old Kenwood KP-2022 belt-drive turntable.
 The owner asked me if it was worth servicing the old girl.
 You can imagine my reply!